-The webinars are free to all, customers or otherwise and is now available to view on youtube.
+The webinars are free to all, customers or otherwise and is now available to view below.

 Free α-amino nitrogen (FAN) is a measure of the low molecular weight substances derived from protein breakdown, mainly amino acids and small peptides, which are needed to support yeast growth and metabolism.
 It is generally agreed that FAN in all-malt wort of 100-140mg/litre will give healthy fermentation.
 Where non-malted cereals are used then higher levels (>150 mg/l) may be required.

 A protein rest should really be called a peptidase rest.
 It is a temperature stand during mashing at 45-50’C to favour peptidase enzyme activity.
 Protein breakdown is really the job of the maltster and selecting the right and appropriate malting conditions should result in a balanced modified malt and an SNR of 38-42 (Kolbach Index of 40-44).
 An SNR less than 35 is an indication of under-modified malt and as such a protein rest would assist in the production of essential FAN (see above) which is required for yeast metabolism.
 Having a long protein stand at 45’C with a well-modified malt will almost always result in poor foam performance.
 However, if un-malted grains, sugar or syrup are used, these don’t introduce any amino acids to the wort and so FAN is diluted.
 This is where a protein rest would be beneficial to fermentation.
 It is important to remember that foam positive proteins are in-fact dissolved high molecular weight proteins.
 Their formation or release only occurs at temperatures above 55-60’C so protein rests below 50’C are only beneficial to produce FAN, not for head retention.
 A high protein / nitrogen malt doesn’t not necessitate a protein rest.
 Use the SNR and FAN values as a guide.